Kedar Shinde: Personal life and family

 Shinde is married to Bela Shinde in 1996.
 The couple has a daughter, Sana Shinde (born 1998).

 Career

 He had started his career with Maharashtrachi Lokdhara (Folk dances of Maharashtra) – Maharashtrachi Lokadhara had performed all over India as a renowned troupe formed by Shahir Sable showcasing all native dance forms of Maharashtra.

+Following the success of Baipan Bhari Deva, he served as the Head of Programming of Colors Marathi channel for Viacom18.